 By Red I mean the only positive color which shows no element of Yellow or of Blue.
 It is the color which we often describe by the word Crimson.
 It is produced by the mixture of Rose Madder and Vermilion.
 By Yellow I mean the only positive color which shows no element either of Red or Blue.
 It is the color of the primrose, which may be produced by the pigment Aureolin with a very little Vert Emeraude.
 By Blue I mean the only positive color which shows no element either of Yellow or of Red.
 Blue is seen in a clear sky after rain and in the pigment Cobalt.
 By Orange I mean a positive color showing equal elements of Red and Yellow.
 By Green I mean a positive color showing equal elements of Yellow and of Blue.
 By Violet I mean a positive color showing equal elements of Blue and Red. (emphasis author)

-It would be interesting to attempt to reproduce Rubens' painting using this palette, as opposed to the actual pigments he used.
-However, it would be easier to use a palette with his pigments and tints set in the manner described in Roger de Piles' book, Les Éléments de Peinture Pratique.
+It would be interesting to attempt to reproduce Rubens' painting using this palette rather than the actual pigments he used.
+However, it would be easier to use a palette with his pigments and tints set in the manner described in Roger de Piles' book Les Éléments de Peinture Pratique.

-For more information about the colors used by Rubens, please read Old Masters Palette: Peter Paul Rubens.
+For more information about the colors used by Rubens, please read Old Masters Palette: Mastering Colors with Rubens' Historic Palette.

 References